telerik/maui-docs/installation/install-trial.md

     - On macOS, use the downloaded PKG file, make sure that **Telerik UI for .NET MAUI** is selected, and continue with the setup.

-After the successful installation of .NET MAUI, you've activated your 30 day free trial.
+After completing all installation steps, you activate your 30 day free trial.

 ## See Also